leamhc/leamhc.github.io/_pages/about.md

 Hiya, this is Lea.

 I worked as a multimedia journalist in Hong Kong and am currently pursuing a master in political science in London.
-During my time at [Hong Kong Free Press](https://hongkongfp.com/author/leamok/) and Stand News, my duties included creating data-driven features, short documentaries  and court reporting.
+During my time at [Bloomberg News](https://www.bloomberg.com/authors/AW57Dn57djQ/lea-mok), [Hong Kong Free Press](https://hongkongfp.com/author/leamok/) and Stand News, my duties included creating data-driven features, short documentaries  and court reporting.
 I also hold a bachelor degree in journalism.

-I worked as a one-man-band most of the time, being the photographer, videographer, animator, writer and researcher for most of my videos.

-My current focus includes data visualization, quantitative textual analysis, studying authoritarian election systems, hiking, and rewatching The Office.

 ------------------------------------------------